 I’ve drawn some quick diagrams that I’ll be using when setting up the lab.

-The first network interface (as adapter 1 is Cumulus’ management interface - “eth0”) on all of the switches will be connected to a bridged adapter on my host machine (which also has access out to the internet).
+The first network interface (as adapter 1 is Cumulus’ management interface - “eth0”) on all switches will connect to a bridged adapter on my host machine (which also has access out to the internet).

 And the production network diagram:

 After some initial research into both OpenStack and Cumulus (and using them together) I’ve decided to go with a leaf/spine network design.
-I’ve mainly chosen this because it quickly become the most common data centre network design.
+I’ve chosen this to become familiar with the most common data centre network design out there in 2018.

-The two OpenStack servers will each have two interfaces connected to two ‘top of rack’ switches, which they will use talk to using BGP to advertise their respective leaf switches.
+The two OpenStack servers will each have two interfaces connected to two ‘top of rack’ (leaf) switches, through which they will talk OSPF and BGP.

 I’ll go over the more specific choices when we get around to configuring the switches.